lizhanglab/aeromonasanistyper/README.md

 # AeromonasGStyper
 *Aeromonas* Genomic Species Typer.
 A python script for assignment of genomic species to the *Aeromonas* genus using skANI or fastANI.
+The tools should assign the same genomic species for a given genome.

 ## Installation